AdonayTeshome/LogCollectorModule/README.md

-#WindowsEventTo_JSON

-This tool is designed to extract .evtx from Windows event logs by parsing them into a JSON format and presenting them through an ASP.Net Web API.
+## This tool is designed to extract .evtx from Windows event logs by parsing them into a JSON format and presenting them through an ASP.Net Web API.